 For sure, step one is most challenging.
 Often, when we know we’re being a brat we find more things to fuel our annoyance to justify our negative vibe.
 But once we commit to change, following Psalm 139:23 and asking Jesus to search us and know our heart isn’t so bad.
 Swallowing our pride allows Grace to rush in.

-Step three is where real transformation begins.
+Noticing the real problem within you is where real transformation begins.
 For me, the following root problems caused my crankball demeanor:

 - I had an agenda set for the day of the things “I wanted to do”, and dealing with website issues wasn’t on the to-do list.
 My plans changed without my permission, exposing the real problem of needing to be in control.